 It was a nightmarish experience for her; not because the teacher was incapable – she was highly-skilled and knowledgeable – but because my daughter did not grasp the “why” of what she was learning, I failed to provide the necessary mentoring in the midst of her weakness, and by default, missed building a foundation to carry her through the year.
 Not only that, my own insecurities with Math led to the illogical assumption that there we’re “Math” people and “English” people, and ne’er the two shall meet.

 I handicapped my daughter with my (real or imagined) ignorance, and then the next year, I did it again by tossing her into a Geometry class with a barely workable comprehension of Algebra.
 She cried her way through Geometry, often working 4 hours to get through a single lesson, feeling like an idiot compared to other classmates who just seemed to “get it” without trying.

-Do NOT be afraid to change what is NOT working.
+Don’t be afraid to change what isn’t working

 In every parent’s mind, there are moments when we cannot run from the truth.
 This is my oldest daughter’s last year of high school.
 In order to graduate, she must complete Algebra 2.
 The two of us have dreaded it through the entire Summer – that is until a workshop at this weekend’s homeschool conference revealed that only an insane person does the same thing over and over expecting different results.

 Without a foundation in Algebra 1, she cannot possibly master Algebra 2.
 While I never expect her to love Math in the way she loves art, design, or the written word, I failed to provide an example of resourcefulness; a skill-set she will need throughout her life.